May 22-26 2023

 DIAGNOSTIC DERMATOPATHOLOGY COURSE

-The Course started in 1984 and was conceived by the original course organisers, Professor Nicholas Wright, Director and Professor of Histopathology at the RPMS, and Dr Robin Russell-Jones, Consultant Dermatologist and Senior Lecturer at the RPMS.
-The Course took place annually until 1994 but was then interrupted when Dr Russell-Jones became Director of the Skin Tumour Unit at St. John’s Institute of Dermatology, and Professor Wright became Dean of the RPMS and Vice Chancellor of Imperial College.
-It was then decided to reorganise the Course, update the text and replace many of the sections, which had been damaged or faded by a decade of enthusiastic usage.
-The latter task has been undertaken with considerable dedication by Dr Eduardo Calonje, Director of Dermatopathology at the Institute of Dermatology, who agreed to take over as a joint course organiser from Professor Wright.
-The unique and superb 1300 slide collection is annually revised and new cases are annually added by Dr Eduardo Calonje, Director of Dermatopathology at the St John’s Institute of Dermatology.
+The Course was conceived in 1984 by the original course organisers, Professor Nicholas Wright, Director and Professor of Histopathology at the RPMS, and Dr Robin Russell-Jones, Consultant Dermatologist and Senior Lecturer at the RPMS.
+In 1994 Dr Russell-Jones became Director of the Skin Tumour Unit at St. John’s Institute of Dermatology, and Professor Wright became Dean of the RPMS and Vice Chancellor of Imperial College.
+It was then decided to reorganise the course, update the text, replace many of the sections, which had been damaged or faded by a decade of enthusiastic usage.
+The latter task has been undertaken with considerable dedication by the London Diagnostic Dermatopathology Courses team : Dr Eduardo Calonje, Director of Dermatopathology at the Institute of Dermatology, Dr Eglantine Lebas MD DipRCPath, and Dr Laszlo Fonyad . who annually revise and include new cases to this unique and superb 1300 slide collection.

-Several black boxes full of sections will be issued to each pair of course participants.
+Several black boxes full of sections are available for all course participants.
 As you can imagine, these sets are of considerable value, and have taken a great deal of time and effort to collect.
-They are on a loan basis for the period of the course duration.To help you appreciate the sections, which as far as possible have been arranged to demonstrate a diagnostic series, an illustrative account is given in an accompanying booklet (yours to keep), together with an introduction to the topic and pointers to the differential diagnosis; we hope that in due course this might prove a valuable document for your future use.
+They are on a loan basis for the period of the course duration.To help you appreciate the sections, which as far as possible have been arranged to demonstrate a diagnostic series, an illustrative account is given in a usb stick yours to keep, together with an introduction to the topic and pointers to the differential diagnosis; we hope that in due course this might prove a valuable document for your future use.

-The session ends with a “trouble shooting” demonstration session, when the sections you have examined will be shown on the CCTV system.
+The session ends with a “trouble shooting” demonstration session, when a specific case chosen by each lecturer will be shown on the CCTV system.

 As far as possible, we have tried to ensure that each section in every set shows the features it is supposed to, but if you cannot find a particular appearance a member of the teaching staff will be around in the teaching laboratory for consultation purposes, and/ or you may ask for it to be shown during the demonstration session.
 It is clear that there are many more sections in the set than can be discussed in detail during the formal demonstration sessions, thus informal contact time during the microscopy period is available for lengthier endeavours.
-It is also possible that you might not have sufficient time to view all the sections in the time allocated during the day; to facilitate extra time several named participants will be given temporary security passes to enable those members of the group who wish to stay later to do so.
+It is also possible that you might not have sufficient time to view all the sections in the time allocated during the day; to facilitate extra time the whole collection has been digitalized by Dr Laszlo Fonyad and is available to access for 30 days from the end of the course.

 If you have any questions, please email info at londondiagnosticdermatopathology dot com.